Australia shrugs off China anger on nuclear subs - RFI

 In a series of media interviews, the Australian leader said his government was reacting to changing dynamics in the Asia-Pacific region where territory is increasingly contested and competition is rising.

-Australia is "very aware" of China's nuclear submarine capabilities and growing military investment, he said in an interview with Channel Seven television.
+Australia is "very aware" of China's nuclear submarine capabilities and growing military investment, he told Channel Seven television.

 "We are interested in ensuring that international waters are always international waters and international skies are international skies, and that the rule of law applies equally in all of these places," he said.

-Australia wanted to ensure that were no "no-go zones" in areas governed by international law, he said.
+Australia wanted to ensure that there were no "no-go zones" in areas governed by international law, the prime minister said.

 "That's very important whether it is for trade, whether it is for things like undersea cables, for planes and where they can fly.
 I mean that is the order that we need to preserve.
 That is what peace and stability provides for and that is what we are seeking to achieve."